 With just about forty days left before I hit the skies for France, the pace of preparation is beginning to pick up.

-It’s no mystery that my excitement for this adventure overflows.
+It’s no mystery that my excitement for this novel research trip overflows.
 Hiding my enthusiasm is not a thing I even attempt to muster a capacity to achieve.

 Last week, friends offered incredible amounts of wisdom and high-fiving when I opened up on social media about the bits and pieces of this trip which worry me: getting mugged on the RER from CDG to Gare du Nord; leaving my luggage at the hotel before check-in; passport security.

 The best advice I received: “Everyone is going to know you are not French anyway.
 Just don’t look foolish.”

 I totally concur and would give this advice to anyone coming to Vancouver.
 I cannot tell you how often I see out-of-towners with their backpacks unzipped, luggage unattended, wallets and Iphones hanging out on the Skytrain and while they are waiting for the bus.
 It’s like saying, “Here, have my $700 cash and three credit cards.
 I really wanted to visit the consulate here in Vancouver anyway.
 My old passport photo sucked and I wanted to pay $250 to rush a new one with the money you just stole from me.”

 Now, I can’t help but stop said tourists and let them know of their prone condition before something truly shitty happens to them.
 I tell myself it is my wee investment in maintaining the “Canadians are the nicest people” reputation.
 Really, though, it’s a selfish act of karma stacking.